Introducing CAN…

 • Shawn Cherry

-Shawn is co-owner operator of Cherry Valley Farms and co-founder of the Salmon Creek Legacy Farms cooperative.
+Shawn (he/him) is co-owner operator of Cherry Valley Farms and co-founder of the Salmon Creek Legacy Farms cooperative.

 • Nicole Riggs

-Nicole is the executive director of the Humboldt Area Peoples Archive, founder of Manifesto Synergies, Affiliate Researcher with the Center for the Study of Cannabis and Social Policy, and board director with the Humboldt Community Business Development Center.
+Nicole (she/her) is the executive director of the Humboldt Area Peoples Archive, founder of Manifesto Synergies, Affiliate Researcher with the Center for the Study of Cannabis and Social Policy, and board director with the Humboldt Community Business Development Center.

 • Tobin McKee